Contact Us

 Conopholis americana

 This is a perennial parasite that, like the beech drops, has a specialized, obligate relationship.
-Red oak, Quercus rubra, is a tree that dominates many different forest types and communities and serves as bear corn’s host.
+Red oak, Quercus rubra, is a tree that dominates many different forest types and serves as bear corn’s host.
 The process of parasitism is more or less the same with Conopholis and Quercus.
 Because they’ve given up photosynthesis, their roots are reduced and as they don’t have any leaves, their main priority as plants is to produce flowers, and develop fruit.
-As such, time is of the essence once seeds are dispersed, the small seedlings make their way to the roots of a red oak thanks to chemical cues.
-After contact begins the parasitic process at which point a “gall-like mass” called a tubercle begins to develop.
+Once seeds are dispersed, time is of the essence as the small seeds make their way to the roots of a red oak thanks to chemical cues.
+After contact begins, the parasitic process at which point a “gall-like mass” called a tubercle begins to develop.
 This process takes close to five years after which bear corn starts producing more ‘corn’.
 After another 5 years is when the plants reach the end of their life.

 Breaking down the plant name one last time, Conopholis comes from the Latin ‘cono’ for conifer or cone and ‘pholis’ meaning scale.